sst/sst/www/docs/constructs/RemixSite.md

 construct uses to create the CDK Bucket internally.

-### cdk.cachePolicies.browserBuildCachePolicy?
+### cdk.cachePolicies.buildCachePolicy?

 _Type_ : <span class="mono">[ICachePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.ICachePolicy.html)</span>

 Override the CloudFront cache policy properties for browser build files.

-### cdk.cachePolicies.publicCachePolicy?
+### cdk.cachePolicies.serverCachePolicy?

 _Type_ : <span class="mono">[ICachePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.ICachePolicy.html)</span>

+Override the CloudFront cache policy properties for responses from the server rendering Lambda.

+The default cache policy that is used in the abscene of this property is one that performs no caching of the server response.

+### cdk.cachePolicies.staticsCachePolicy?

+_Type_ : <span class="mono">[ICachePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.ICachePolicy.html)</span>

 Override the CloudFront cache policy properties for "public" folder static files.
-Note: This will not include the browser build files, which have a seperate cache policy; @see `browserBuildCachePolicy`.
+Note: This will not include the browser build files, which have a seperate cache policy; @see `buildCachePolicy`.

-### cdk.cachePolicies.serverResponseCachePolicy?

-_Type_ : <span class="mono">[ICachePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.ICachePolicy.html)</span>

-Override the CloudFront cache policy properties for responses from the server rendering Lambda.

 Override the default CloudFront cache policies created internally.